causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop commas: Tokens
 ```

-Function: Gets or sets the sequence of "," tokens in the [FuncType](ast_package_classes.md#class-functype) node, which may be empty.
+Purpose: Gets or sets the sequence of "," tokens in the [FuncType](ast_package_classes.md#class-functype) node, which may be empty.

 Type: [Tokens](ast_package_classes.md#class-tokens)